Government cheese: History and impact

-As the bill stated, any state that would ask for the cheese would get 30 e6lb of it, in 5 lb blocks.
+As the bill stated, any state that asked for the cheese would get 30 e6lb of it, in 5 lb blocks.
 The logic behind the distribution was to remove waste effectively and to use all possible resources available in the United States.
 One representative from the United States Department of Agriculture remarked, "Probably the cheapest and most practical thing would be to dump it in the ocean."

 The bill, while initially receiving significant support from the divided Congress, just barely passed the Democratic-controlled House by a count of 205 for and 203 against.
-In the Senate, where Republicans had gained control following the 1980 elections, the bill passed much more easily with 68 votes for and 32 against.
+In the Senate, where Republicans had gained control following the 1980 elections, the bill passed easily with 68 votes for and 32 against.